Kotlin/KEEP/proposals/bound-callable-references.md

 ## Open questions

-- How to parse such expressions?
 - API for "unbinding" a reference
+    - Information about the original receiver type is absent in the type of a bound reference, so it's unclear what signature will the hypothetical "unbind" function have.
+        - One option would be an _unsafe_ "unbind" with a generic parameter which prepends that parameter to function type's parameter types:

+          ```
+          class O {
+              fun foo() {}
+              val bound: () -> Unit = this::foo
+              val unbound: (O) -> Unit = this::foo.unbind<O>()
+          }
+          ```
-    - if unbound already, throw or return null, or provide both?
+    - If unbound already, throw or return null, or provide both?
 - Should there be a way to obtain an unbound reference to an object member?
+    - May be covered with the general API for unbinding a reference, or may be approached in a completely different way (with a language feature, or a library function).

 ## Alternatives